Plot: On the anniversary of his wife’s death, we learn what really happened to Hajime to make him so adamant against revenge.

 A few years go by and nothing changes.

-As Hajime is investigating the extramarital affair a politician is having, he finds out that the man he’s investigating is having an affair with none other than Ayumi.
+As Hajime is investigating the extramarital affair of a local politician, he finds out that the man he’s investigating is having an affair with none other than Ayumi.
 She even left a three-year-old Tsugumi at home alone in order to see him.

 Hajime was enraged and started beating the crap out of the guy.
 Later, Ayumi tried to talk it out with Hajime, but he wouldn’t have it.
 He stated that he never wanted to see her again and that he’d never allow her to see Tsugumi.

-Ayumi drives off. and shortly afterward Hajime finds out that Ayumi died in a car accident.
+Ayumi drives off.
+Shortly afterward, Hajime finds out that Ayumi died in a car accident.
 It’s unclear whether this was suicide or an accident, but the event stuck with him.

 Problem is, it’s iffy to instantly correlate this to vengeance.
 I honestly didn’t remember a thing about Hajime’s backstory besides the fact that his wife died.
 I figured he may have inadvertently caused someone’s death in vengeance for his wife and always felt incredibly guilty over it.
 Or someone did something against him in revenge so he knew all too well how much suffering the other end of the stick gets.
 I didn’t remember a thing about a cheating wife dying in a freak car accident.
 I can maybe stretch that he saw taking Tsugumi away, even if he hadn’t formally done it yet, as the revenge?